Page views: -

 The term “secured private debt” describes loans provided by the lender directly to the borrower, without the involvement of an intermediary, while the loan is secured against default by assets of the borrower.

-Compared to banks, private lenders are usually more flexible when it comes to their requirements regarding collateral and project profitability in the early stages.
+Compared to banks, private lenders are usually more flexible when it comes to their requirement for collateral and project profitability in the early stages.
 However, secured loans are still generally available only for projects with a high probability of success.
 The requirements for considerable guarantees and a low level of risk pose the main obstacles to the availability of secured (senior) loans as a source of financing for projects with a higher inherent risk, including those in early stages of business development.

 What will convince a private lender of the merits of providing a loan?

-- Prime debt guarantees.
+- Prime debt guarantees

-- Solid financial results, and positive cash flow in particular.
+- Solid financial results, and positive cash flow in particular

 Private placement of bonds